workergnome/collection-faces/README.md

 * [Typhoeus](https://github.com/typhoeus/typhoeus)
 * [Isotope](http://isotope.metafizzy.co)

-## Instructions for use
+## Disclaimer of Usability

-This software was written over a weekend as part of a hackathon, so it's not nearly as clean or concise as it could be, and it uses many different programming languages and tools.
+This software was written over a weekend as part of a hackathon, so it's not nearly as clean or concise as it could be and it uses many different programming languages and tools.
 As such, it's not the easiest thing to get running—there are a lot of dependencies involved.
 This document tries to explain the process.
+Note that this names, but does not include  installation instructions for each of the software programs of libraries included.

+## Instructions for use

 #### Step One: Download the collections data.